-Disability insurance covers everything from total disability to the short period after you recover from your disability as well as partial disability and disability so severe that the disability insurance company presumes that you won’t ever recover from it.
+Disability insurance may cover everything from total disability to rehabilitation and even the short period after you recover from your disability.
+Some policies also offer partial disability coverage and coverage for disabilities so severe that the disability insurance company presumes you won’t ever recover.

 Under most disability insurance coverage, you’ll have to wait out an elimination period of around 90 days before the disability insurance company will pay benefits, which allows time for you to recover from your disability and return to work.
 Because of the nature of the loss, there is no elimination period for presumptive disability.

 If you’re concerned that your expected monthly benefits are too low to cover a presumptive disability, you can purchase a catastrophic disability rider.
 This rider increases your monthly benefit amount if you qualify for presumptive disability coverage, or need near-constant assistance for physical activity, or have a severe cognitive impairment.

 Partial disability coverage means you can still go to work, but that your disability has resulted in a partial loss of income, duties, time.
 If your disability insurance covers partial disability, you’ll have to show that a doctor is treating you until you can no longer benefit from medical care.

 With partial disability insurance benefits, your monthly payments could be reduced by the percentage of loss you suffered to your income, duties, or time.
 But other insurers may pay you your full monthly disability benefit for a partial period of time.